-b.
-From the initial date of permit coverage, Secondary Permittees shall also have permit coverage for all facilities operated by the Secondary Permittee that are required to be covered under the General NPDES Permit for Stormwater Discharges Associated with Industrial Activities or another NPDES permit that authorizes discharges associated with the activity.

-c.
-The O&M Plan shall include sufficient documentation and records as necessary to demonstrate compliance with the O&M Plan requirements in S6.D.6.a.i. through vii above.
+- vi.
+Parks and open space.
+The O&M Plan shall address, but is not limited to: proper application of fertilizer, pesticides, and herbicides; sediment and erosion control; BMPs for landscape maintenance and vegetation disposal; and trash and pet waste management. - vii.
+Material storage facilities, and heavy equipment maintenance or storage yards.
+Secondary Permittees shall develop and implement a Stormwater Pollution Prevention Plan to protect water quality at each of these facilities owned or operated by the Secondary Permittee and not covered under the General NPDES Permit for Stormwater Discharges Associated with Industrial Activities or under another NPDES permit that authorizes stormwater discharges associated with the activity. - viii.
+Other facilities that would reasonably be expected to discharge contaminated runoff.
+The O&M Plan shall address proper stormwater pollution prevention practices for each facility. - b.
+From the initial date of permit coverage, Secondary Permittees shall also have permit coverage for all facilities operated by the Secondary Permittee that are required to be covered under the General NPDES Permit for Stormwater Discharges Associated with Industrial Activities or another NPDES permit that authorizes discharges associated with the activity. - c.
+The O&M Plan shall include sufficient documentation and records as necessary to demonstrate compliance with the O&M Plan requirements in S6.D.6.a.i. through vii above. - d.

-d.
 No later than three years from the initial date of permit coverage, Secondary Permittees shall implement a program designed to train all employees whose primary construction, operations, or maintenance job functions may impact stormwater quality.
-The training shall address:
+The training shall address: - i.

-- i.
 The importance of protecting water quality. - ii.
 The requirements of this Permit. - iii.
 Operation and maintenance requirements. - iv.
 Inspection procedures. - v.
 Ways to perform their job activities to prevent or minimize impacts to water quality. - vi.
-Procedures for reporting water quality concerns, including potential illicit discharges (including spills).
+Procedures for reporting water quality concerns, including potential illicit discharges (including spills)."

-UW has written an O&M Plan for stormwater system maintenance, deicing and snow removal, road and parking lot maintenance, vehicle fleet maintenance, building exterior maintenance, grounds maintenance, application of fertilizer and pesticides, and material and equipment storage areas.
-The UW will update its O&M plan in 2019.
+The UW has written an operations and maintenance (O&M) Plan for stormwater system maintenance, deicing and snow removal, road and parking lot maintenance, vehicle fleet maintenance, building exterior maintenance, grounds maintenance, application of fertilizer and pesticides, and material and equipment storage areas.

-UW uses lake water for building cooling purposes.
+The UW has used lake water for building cooling purposes.
 The system is classified as an industrial activity.
 Therefore, General NPDES Permit for Stormwater Discharges Associated with Industrial Activities requirements apply to the UW.